jmstoolbox/jmstoolbox/org.titou10.jtb.build/sourceforge/readme.txt

 Q Managers currently supported:
 ===============================
-- IBM WebSphere MQ  : Tested with 7.x, 8.0.
+- IBM MQ            : Tested with v7.x, v8.0, v9.0.
 May work with other versions also
 - IBM WebSphere SIB : Tested with v8.5.
 May work with other versions also
 - IBM WebSphere AS  : Destinations are read from a JMS Connection Factory.
 Tested with v8.5.
 May work with other versions also
 - IBM WebSphere Liberty Profile : v9.0 beta and v8.5.
 May work with other versions also